Anatoly03/pixelwalker.js/src/world/README.md

 The assertion, that there are `width * height` blocks, does **not** hold, see below.
 A block starts with its' relative id indexing the `palette`, followed by either:

-- It's block data following the colon `:`
+- It's block data following the colon `[`
   - Block data is separated by the comma `,` and it holds, that block data is decoded in such a way that splitting by comma is secure, save the bracket fragments.
+The scan of block data ends with the character `]`
 - or a repetition marker `*`, showing how many blocks follow `1*3` is the same as `1 1 1`